YiFengEDMS/simPM/README.md

 #### How to install _simPM_?

-The source code of this R package is made public on [Github](https://github.com/YiFengEDMS/simPM).
-To install the R package on your local machine, please use the following code:
+The source code of this R package is made public on the author's [Github page](https://github.com/YiFengEDMS/simPM).
+To install the R package on your local machine, please run the following code:

 ```r